w3c/wai-arrm/content/decision-tree.md

 ---

+This tool guides organizations that want to customize their own accessibility roles and responsibilities mapping, based on considerations in their organizations.
+For background and context on this decision tree, see [ARRM: Accessibility Roles and Responsibilities Mapping main page](/planning/arrm/).

 ## Ownership levels

 The role-based decision tree is a framework to help anyone define an accessibility matrix of their own within their organization.
 It is a process to help teams define and distribute ownership and responsibility of accessibility requirements in the project lifecycle.
 Using this framework, a team should more easily define who ultimately owns specific requirements and who else is actively involved (those that contribute to the successful implementation of the checkpoints in the lifecycle).